25 - 1 - Great Films

 Screenplay: Satyajit Ray

 In this final chapter in the Apu trilogy from Indian director Satyajit Ray, Apu (Soumitra Chatterjee), a 23-year-old poor struggling writer with high ideals, embarks on a quest to find structure, success and spirituality in his life.
 He goes through a personal metamorphosis when, in an unplanned marriage, he marries beautiful but delicate Aparna (Sharmila Tagore).
-In this new journey he experiences death, despair, and disappointment in losing almost everything dear to him…except his young son!
+In this new journey he experiences death, despair, and disappointment in losing almost everything dear to him…except his young son.
 After a sojourn to find himself, he realizes his family responsibility never ends.
-This finality rewards viewers with a fresh look at where we find personal fulfillment.
+This finality rewards viewers with a fresh look at when and where we find personal fulfillment.
 A true masterpiece in storytelling and filmmaking!
+A triumph in character study!

 23. SCHINDLER’S LIST (1993) (BST) (Ed.)
 U.S.